-3.3.8 Field Information Management
+3.8 Field Information Management

 Each MBSS site is assigned a unique identification code.
 The code is recorded at the top of all MBSS data sheets.
 The unique code is made up of four parts.
 1) Watershed code.
-The appropriate four letter code indicating the eight digit watershed containing the site (watershed codes are found on page 43).
+The appropriate four letter code indicating the eight digit watershed containing the site (watershed codes are found in Appendix D).
 2) Segment.
-Three numbers are used to designate the segment.
+Three numbers are used to designate the stream segment obtained from the appropriate reach file.
 These three letters begin with the stream order and the next two letters refer to the order in which the site was selected.
 For random sites, the order in which the sites were collected can be important as sites lower in order being sampled indicate less probability of bias (i.e. in being representative of watershed conditions) compared to having many sites with higher order sampled.
 3) Type.
 A one letter code is used to designate the site type.
-Site type codes that were used during the Round Two MBSS and are likely to be used during the Round Three MBSS include "R" for random sites, "S" for sentinel sites, "X" for special study sites and "T" for targeted sites.
+Examples of site type codes include "R" for random sites, "S" for sentinel sites, "X" for special study sites and "T" for targeted sites.
 4) Year.
 The last four digits in the site identification are the calendar year during which sampling occurred.